CHA accelerates health innovation by connecting academia and medicine.

 Proposals must identify two co-investigators: one from UIC and one from among health care providers within OSF HealthCare.

 Looking for a collaborator?
 We can help you find one.
-Email us at innovation@uic.edu.
+Please complete the online form here.

 To apply, teams must submit an online application and provide the following information.